 Review – Outside Bar Failure

-The best Outside Bar Failure setups fulfill the characteristics below.
+The best failure setups have the characteristics below.

-- The outside bar is also a trend bar that closes against the SMA.
-(Most high-quality Outside Bar Failures are instances of the Trend Bar Failure pattern.)
+- The Outside Bar is also a Trend Bar that closes against the SMA.
+The idea is that it must look convincing enough to draw in the counter-trend traders.
+(Most high-quality setups are also instances of the Trend Bar Failure pattern.)

-- The range of the outside bar is small within the context of the trend.
+- Yet, the bar range should not be extremely wide within the context of the trend.

-Both outside bars looked strong in isolation.
-Yet, the price action context showed us which one was more likely to fail.
+Both Outside Bars looked strong in isolation.
+Yet, the price action context gave valuable hints as to which one was more likely to fail.

-Don’t get trapped by the market again.
-Instead, learn to profit from other traders’ failure using price action.
+Don’t get trapped by the market.
+Instead, learn to profit from other traders’ failures using price action.

 The article was first published on 20 January 2015 and updated on 29 July 2021.

 Want to look for Outside Bar Failures on your charts right now?

 Consider TradingView.* It offers a convenient way to launch powerful full-featured charts within your browser.
 I highly recommend it.